 WILL YOU HELP US

-Partners in Action must raise $13,000 to purchase the equipment and materials needed to start this new business enterprise.
+Partners in Action is very close to reaching our $13,000 goal to purchase the equipment and materials needed to start this new business enterprise.
 It will take three months for our trainees to learn the basics of shoe-making and start to produce shoes to sell.
 By the end of the six month training program the trainees will also be skilled in the making of handbags and belts.
 They will be able to earn sustainable income to move their families out of poverty.
-As the business grows we will continue to train new villages in this job-creating skill.
+As funding becomes available we can train new villagers in this job-creating skill.